VibeNoobNotFound/Aether/README.md

 ### For Users
 1. Download the latest release (Coming Soon).
 2. Drag to Applications.
-3. Launch and let Aether scan your drives.
+3. Launch Aether.
+    > **Note**: Aether asks for **Administrator privileges** by default to scan your system without restriction (bypassing macOS Sandbox/TCC issues).
+You can configure this behavior in the source code if building yourself.

 ### For Developers
 Aether is a hybrid application.
 You need both an Xcode environment and a .NET environment.